ucb-stat133/stat133-spring-2018/tutorials/15-intro-to-regex.md

     ## [45] "ing" "ing" NA    "ing" "gif" "ing"

-The previous pattern does not really work as expected: note that we are matching the pattern formed by `"ing"` which does not correspond to a file extension.
+The previous pattern does not really work as expected: note that we are matching the patterns formed by `"ing"` and `"inf"` which do not correspond to image file extensions.

 An alternative way to detect JPG and PNG is by grouping patterns inside parentheses, and separating them with the metacharacter `"|"` which